sourcegraph/deploy-sourcegraph/docs/customization-guide.md

 "LIGHTSTEP_INCLUDE_SENSITIVE"
 ```

-To enable, you must first purchase Lightstep and create a project corresponding to the Sourcegraph instance.
+To enable this, you must first purchase Lightstep and create a project corresponding to the Sourcegraph instance.
 Then, add the above environment to each deployment.

 ## Custom Redis Cache and Store